IRS Phasing Out Paper Checks: What Happens After September 30?

 While printed Social Security checks are going away, Social Security benefits aren’t impacted.
 Social Security beneficiaries should set up one of the following payment options to ensure their checks are not interrupted after September 30, per the SSA:

-You may enroll online for digital payments from several federal agencies (like Social Security, Veterans Affairs, SSI, etc.) at GoDirect.gov or by calling Go Direct at 1-877-874-6347.
+You can enroll online for digital payments from several federal agencies (such as Social Security, Veterans Affairs, SSI, etc.) at GoDirect.gov or by calling Go Direct at 1-877-874-6347.

 For all other federal agencies, visit the applicable website for potential ways to receive assistance setting up your digital payment.